dime-worldbank/ulex/README.md

 3. Removes landmarks that refer to large geographic areas (e.g., roads).
 Roads and areas are dealt with separately; this function focuses on cleaning a gazetteer of specific points/landmarks.
-4. Determines whether a landmark should be categorized as `specific` or `general`.
-Specific landmarks are those where the name uniquely identifies a location.
-General landmarks are those where the names do no uniquely identify a location; however, a general landmark with contextual information such as a road can uniquely determine a location.
-Note that when multiple landmarks have the same name, but
-    \>90% of the landmarks are very closely clustered together, the landmarks in the cluster are designated as `specific` while the other 10% are designated as `general`.
-The `locate_event` function only considers general landmarks when contextual information (roads or areas) are also referenced in the text.

-# locate_event
+### locate_event

 The `locate_event` function extracts landmarks from text and determines the unique location of events from the text.
+The algorithm works in two
+steps: (1) finding locations in text and (2) determining a unique location.

+*Finding location references in text*

-To extract location references from text, the function implements the following steps.
-Some parts of each step will extract the same landmark so to some extent are redundant; however, they all in some circumstances uniquely add landmarks.
+To extract location references from text, the function implements the following steps to extract location references from text.

 1. Determines whether any text matches names in the gazetteer.
-Both exact and ‘fuzzy’ matches (allowing a certain levenstein distance) are used.
+Both exact and ‘fuzzy’ matches (allowing a certain Levenstein distance) are used.
-2. Relying on words after prepositions to find locations.
+2. Rely on words after prepositions to find locations.
 The algorithm starts with a word after a preposition and extracts all landmarks that contain that word.
 Then, the algorithm takes the next word in the text and further subsets the landmarks.
 This process is repeated